ScienceComputing/NGSOmics_Programming/README.md

     - Or use Genrich to call peaks in the nucleosome-free open region
     - Or use MACS3/MACSr (R wrapper of MACS3) to [call peaks in the nucleosome-free open region](ATACSeq/CallPeak.Rmd)
     - Use ChIPseeker to [annotate peak regions with genomic features](ATACSeq/CallPeak.Rmd)
-  - For functional analyses, we can ...
+  - For functional analysis phase, we can ...
     - Use rGREAT to [functionally interpret the peak regions based on the GO database](ATACSeq/FunctionalAnalysis.Rmd)
     - Use GenomicRanges and GenomicAlignments to [select and count non-redundant peaks](ATACSeq/DifferentialAnalysis.Rmd)
     - Use DESeq2/DESeq2-based DiffBind and ChIPseeker to [perform differential analysis with gene annotations](ATACSeq/DifferentialAnalysis.Rmd)